Promise-Based Cache With ReactPHP

 'some data from database'.

-The next step is to replace the onRejected handler for a promise which was return when we call
+The next step is to replace the onRejected handler for a promise which was returned when we call

 In the snippet above